superlinked/langchain-superlinked/README.md

 ## Releasing

+- Preferred: tag-based OIDC publish
+  - Ensure PyPI Trusted Publisher is configured for this repo.
   - Bump version in `pyproject.toml` using semantic versioning.
+  - Tag and push: `git tag vX.Y.Z && git push origin vX.Y.Z`
+  - CI will build and publish automatically.
+- Manual (fallback):
   - Build artifacts: `make dist`
   - Validate: `uv run twine check dist/*`
   - Publish to PyPI: `uv run twine upload -r pypi dist/*`

 After publish, open/refresh the docs PR in the LangChain monorepo to reference the new version if needed.
 See LangChain’s integration guide for the process: [How to contribute an integration](https://python.langchain.com/docs/contributing/how_to/integrations/#how-to-contribute-an-integration).